Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Removing the end element using pop

-pop: Removing item in the end.
+Pop: Removing an item from the end of an array.

 ```js
 const numbers = [1, 2, 3, 4, 5]